Bursae are fluid-filled sacs found about your joints. They

 Types of Bursitis

-Olecranon bursitis is inflammation around your elbows.
-It is usually chronic.
-These bursae are located at the tips of your elbows.
+inflammation around your elbows.
+The affected bursae are located at the tips of

 What Causes Bursitis?

-The most common causes of bursitis are injuries or damage to the bursae.
-Damage may trigger pain, swelling, and redness in the location.
+The most common causes of bursitis are injuries or damage to your

-Tears or damage to the kneecaps or bursae may cause swelling.
-Other causes are:
+Tears or damage to your kneecaps or bursae may cause swelling.

 - sports-related activities

-- staying on the knees for long periods of time
+- staying on your knees for long periods of time

-Many things may trigger bouts of inflammation and pain in the hips.
-These include:
+Many things can trigger bouts of inflammation and pain in your

-- lying on the hip(s) for long periods of time
+- lying on your hips for long periods of time

-- any disease that affects the bones, such as arthritis
+- any disease that affects your bones, such as

 Risk factors for bursitis include: